yoinsargo/aur/README.md

 - **icons** - Discord/bot/game icons made by me
 - **othergraphics** - other graphics/images which i forgot the use was for

-# if you need any guidance to setup any bot dm me on discord; upstep
+# if you need any guidance to setup any bot or want other files dm me on discord; upstep

 love yall